 Even if someone leaves these thoughts unspoken, it is still a crime to think them.
-It is one of the scariest parts of Winston Smith’s world in the novel.
+It is one of the scariest parts of Winston Smith’s world in 1984.
 The person who thinks these thoughts is held responsible for them as though they said them out loud or committed the act they were thinking about.

 When thinking about thoughtcrime, Smith notes that it:

 was not a thing that could be concealed for ever.
 You might dodge successfully for a while, even for years, but sooner or later they were bound to get you

 The term “thoughtcrime” is used to describe a thought that’s antithetical to the Party’s teachings and beliefs.
 For example, if one felt sexual desire towards another person, thought something negative about Big Brother, doubted Oceania’s war, and more.
 Winston Smith repetitively commits thoughtcrime throughout the novel and works hard to try to keep it from showing on his face.

 The term is part of Newspeak, the language used by Party members throughout the novel.
 Every edition of the Newspeak dictionary removes more words, compressing them.
 Ideally, the novel implies, once complete, there are going to be very few things anyone can think about outside what the Party desires.
 This is going to whittle down the possibilities of ever committing thoughtcrime.

 What are the Thought Police in 1984?

 To understand thoughtcrime, it’s important to understand the consequences of committing it.
 If one were to have illegal thoughts and those thoughts showed on their face, or they expressed them in some way, they’re going to be arrested by the Thought Police.
 This group is responsible for hunting down thought criminals and bringing them to the Ministry of Love.
 This aptly named ministry reforms and kills thought criminals.